On finite groups acting on a connected sum of 3-manifolds S^2 \times S^1

-{\it Proof.} i) Suppose that $G \cong \Z_n$ acts on a handle $H = H_g$ of genus $g>1$.
-By Theorem 1 there is a finite graph of finite groups $\G$ in normal form associated to a handle orbifold ${\H}$ whose fundamental group $\pi_1(\H) \cong \pi_1\G$ has no nontrivial finite normal subgroups, and a surjection $\phi: \pi_1\G \to G$ which is injective on vertex groups, such that the action of $G$ on $H$ is given by the covering group of the regular orbifold covering defined by the kernel of $\phi$.
-The vertex and edge groups of $\G$ are finite cyclic groups whose orders divide $n$.
-Let $\chi = \chi\G$ denote the Euler characteristic of $\G$; note that $-\chi > 0$ since $g>1$, and that for any graph of groups $\G$ in normal form associated to a handle orbifold $\H$ one has $-\chi \ge 0$ unless $\Gamma$ consists of a single vertex $v$, i.e. $\H$ is just a single 0-handle orbifold $S^3/G_v$.
+{\bf 4.
+Proof of Theorem 1.} Suppose that the finite group $G$ of order $n$ acts on a closed handle $H = H_g$ of genus $g>1$, faithfully on the fundamental group.
+By Theorem 2 there is a finite graph of finite groups $\G$ in normal form associated to a handle-orbifold ${\H}$ whose fundamental group $\pi_1(\H) \cong \pi_1\G$ has no nontrivial finite normal subgroups, and a surjection $\phi: \pi_1\G \to G$, injective on vertex groups, such that the action of $G$ on $H$ is given by the orbifold covering of ${\H}$ associated to the kernel of $\phi$.
+The edge groups of $\G$ are finite subgroups of SO(3), that is cyclic, dihedral, tetrahedral of order 12, octahedral of order 24 or dodecahedral of order 60.
+Let $\chi = \chi\G$ denote the Euler characteristic of $\G$; note that $-\chi > 0$ since $g>1$, and that for any graph of groups $\G$ in normal form associated to a handle-orbifold $\H$ one has $-\chi \ge 0$ unless $\Gamma$ consists of a single vertex $v$, i.e. $\H$ consists just of a single 0-handle orbifold $S^3/G_v$.